neuralmagic/sparseml/integrations/ultralytics-yolov5/tutorials/sparse-transfer-learning.md

 a custom recipe file and pass a local file to script, the `--recipe_args` enables you to modify on the fly.

+Feel free to adjust the hyperparameters as needed!

 The model achieves ~80% mAP@50.

 ## Wrapping Up

-Checkout the DeepSparse repository for more information on deploying your sparse YOLOv5 models with DeepSparse for GPU class performance on CPUs.
+Checkout [DeepSparse](https://github.com/neuralmagic/deepsparse) for more details on deploying your sparse models with GPU-class performance.